isomerpages/govtech-gobusiness-main/_start-a-business/2d-register-your-business.md

 There are two ways to register your business:

-1) [Log in to GoBusiness](https://www.google.com.sg/){:target="_blank"} with your SingPass or CorpPass to submit the application online.
+1) [Log in to GoBusiness](https://www.google.com.sg/){:target="_blank"} with your Singpass or Corppass to submit the application online.
 All proposed partners/managers will need to endorse their consent online via BizFile+ first before the application can be processed by ACRA, or

 2) Engage a registered filing agent (e.g: law firm, accounting firm or corporate secretarial firm) to submit an online application on your behalf.